2023 CWA Writer's Educational Series

 April 15, 2023

-“Creating Unforgettable Characters” with Kristin Oakley
+“Creating Unforgettable Characters” with Kristin Oakley (Free Event)

 What makes a character unforgettable?
 In this workshop, we’ll examine some remarkable characters in literature and then run through a series of exercises to explore your protagonist’s physical and psychological attributes, strengths, weaknesses (including the fatal flaw), desires, and overriding goal.